joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 That leaves one step that reads across rows, and it is the one wearing the mask.

-I found this a satisfying place to land, because it turns "is continuous batching safe" from a question about the whole architecture into a question about one operation.
+This is a satisfying place to land, because it turns "is continuous batching safe" from a question about the whole architecture into a question about one operation.
 It also explains why the jumbled ordering in the ubatch diagram costs nothing.
 Nothing in the layer cares what order the rows are in, because nine of the ten steps never look at their neighbours and the tenth consults the mask rather than the layout.